ponsoc/sqlite-data-generator/README.md

 To change the configuration edit the `config/tables.js` file.
 The configuration is an array of objects, each object represents a table in the database.
 The object has the following properties:

 - `name`: The name of the table
+- `vars`: An object with key-value pairs.
+The value can a value or a function with the signature `() -> value`.
+The function is evaluated before the table is generated.
+The variables can be accessed in a generator function using the `variables` parameter.
+- `rowVars`: An object with key-value pairs.
+The value can a value or a function with the signature `() -> value`.
+The function is evaluated for each row generated.
+The variables can be accessed through `variables.row` in a generator function using the `variables` parameter.
 - `fields`: An array of objects, each object represents a field in the table.
 The object has the following properties:

   - `name`: The name of the field.
 Omit for foreign key constraints.